-Raz-Plus provides high-quality English translated books in printable, projectable, and electronic formats.
-This large English book collection includes 29 levels of text that progressively increase in difficulty to help students improve their English literacy skills.
-Dual language or bilingual learners can read English texts at their level and in their areas of interest anytime with 24/7 Web access to get the practice they need to become better, more confident readers.
+Raz-Plus provides rich, high-quality printable, projectable, and electronic books at 29 levels of text complexity.
+These consistently and accurately leveled books progressively increase in difficulty to help students improve comprehension and fluency.
+Students can read texts at their level and in their areas of interest anytime with 24/7 Web access to get the practice they need to become better, more confident readers.

 Why Use Raz-Plus Leveled Books

 Each leveled book has been carefully leveled using stringent guidelines and the proprietary, best-in-class Learning A-Z Text Leveling System to ensure accuracy and consistency.

 The range of fiction and nonfiction text types ensure that students can find topics that appeal to them while also connecting literacy and content-area instruction.

 There can be a broad range of reading ability within any group of students.
 The guided reading, or leveled reading, instructional approach allows teachers to place students into small groups and provide each group with developmentally appropriate texts.Leveled Book Support Resources include lesson plans, worksheets, discussion cards, and comprehension Quick Check quizzes to support and guide instruction.

 The eBooks and eQuizzes provide opportunities for independent practice following each guided reading session or anytime a student has access to the Internet through a computer or tablet.

 - Kids A-Z management tools allow teachers to provide custom assignments that meet specific student needs.

 - Self-paced assignments, made by simply filling in a student's level in the easy-to-use Kids A-Z Roster, ensure students practice reading developmentally appropriate books before moving up to the next level.